kotlin-graphics/gln/src/main/kotlin/gln/manual.md

  glGetNamedBufferParameteriv and glGetNamedBufferParameteri64v get merged in one unique inlined reified getBufferParameteri

  glNamedFramebufferRenderbuffer becomes framebufferRenderbuffer with GlFramebuffer as first parameter and since renderbuffertarget must be GL_RENDERBUFFER, this is inferred

+ since in glClearNamedFramebufferfi buffer must be GL_DEPTH_STENCIL and drawbuffer 0, these are inferred and the function name becomes clearBufferDepthStencil